imanghafoori1/laravel-microscope/README.md

 2 - It checks the `UserPolicy` classpath to be valid.

-3 - It checks the `someMethod` method to exist.
+3 - It checks whether the `someMethod` method exists.

 <a name="dynamic_where"></a>